 The next application cycle for the 2022-2023 Fellowship will open in May 2021.
 Please email firstname.lastname@example.org if you would like to receive updates on the application process.

 Click here to view our Q&A webinar, learn more about the fellowship, and get your questions answered!

-A twelve-week course at Harvard Medical School that equips graduate and advanced-undergraduate students with the principles of Biodesign, a proven medtech innovation process, that they’ll translate to real-world healthcare innovations.
+A ten-week course at Harvard Medical School that equips graduate and advanced-undergraduate students with the principles of Biodesign, a proven medtech innovation process, that they’ll translate to real-world healthcare innovations.

 The time for innovation is now